mlengineersalary.com

 Anthropic uses pre-IPO option grants with capped value mechanics.
 The cap structure is designed to balance employee upside against the company's long-term mission-control governance (Anthropic's stated long-term governance model emphasises continued employee and founder alignment with its safety-focused mission).
 The detailed cap mechanics are non-public, but in functional terms, options vest over 4 years with conventional cliffs.

 The cap structure means that even if Anthropic's eventual public-market valuation grows substantially, the realisable value per option is bounded above.
 For most ML engineers, the cap is set at levels that still allow meaningful upside (the cap binds in extreme high-valuation scenarios), but the headline maximum realisable value is lower than an uncapped pre-IPO option at a peer lab.
-The cap structure also affects how Anthropic equity should be valued relative to OpenAI PPU or to standard pre-IPO options at smaller frontier labs.
+The cap structure also affects how Anthropic equity should be valued relative to OpenAI's PBC equity or to standard pre-IPO options at smaller frontier labs.

 Vesting and exercise mechanics are conventional.
 Options typically have a 10-year expiration from grant date and require exercise before that date or before separation from the company.
 Anthropic has run periodic tender offers (most recently in 2024 to 2025) that allow employees to sell a portion of vested equity at secondary-market valuations; this provides intermittent liquidity without requiring full company exit.
 Tender-offer participation is at the company's and outside investors' discretion and is not guaranteed.